jacarpe7/project_28/README.md

 <a name="emphasis"/>

 # What Didn't Work
   The first step of our design process involved using the QT-7 sensor pictured below.
 We used this to get an idea of what the data looked like coming off of the sensor.
 We originally though the QT-7 had the chance of being a proximity sensor for a real world application.
-Through thurough testing we quickly disocvered that we were unable to get accurate and consistent results.
+Through thorough testing we quickly discovered that we were unable to get accurate and consistent results.
+The sensors on the QT-7 were too close and different gestures were not distinct enough from each other for reliable classification.
 This took us back to the drawing board.

   > QT-7